 - How to password protect a section of your page or post

-- Password protecting an entire WordPress site
+- Password protect your entire site

 Reasons for Password Protecting WordPress sites